 Provide for your loved ones - select annuity options to meet your needs as well as provide for your loved ones.

-Protection against inflation – you can choose to have your annuity income increase annually to help keep up with inflation.
+Protection against inflation – choose to have your annuity income increase to help keep up with inflation.

-A secure income - You can choose a fixed income that always stays the same to help make managing your money easier.
+A secure income - select a fixed income that always stays the same to help make managing your money easier.

 Your annuity rate is fixed - annuity rates could fall in the future, but your income will not reduce if your annuity is already being paid.

-Higher income if you are in poor health – if you have certain medical conditions, are overweight or smoke, you may be entitled to an enhanced annuity income.
+Higher income if you are in poor health – if you have certain medical conditions, are overweight or smoke, you may get an enhanced annuity income.

 Minimal risk - pension annuities provide a guaranteed income for life, free of investment risk, in retirement.